dlebauer/pecan/modules/data.remote/inst/Python/README.txt

     - WaterBalanceCSV: This is where all of the csv files for each location get saved.
 This is a back up way to save all of the data and also makes it easier to quickly view data per location.
 Each file is labeled with the corresponding lat and long coordinate.
-The folder name is defined in "Define multi use variables" section of CCMMF_Irrigation_API.
+The folder name is defined in the "Define multi use variables" section of CCMMF_Irrigation_API.
     - TimeseriesPNG: This is where the timeseries graphs for each location and each year are saved.
 There is no variable name for this folder it is simply